 I am very keen to provide accessible and inclusive spaces.
 I offer an open and clear communication style and many alternative practices.
 My work is trauma and mental health sensitive and I am welcoming to those who identify as neurodivergent.

 Where do outdoor sessions take place?

-In Austria, please enquire for exact locations where we can walk.
+Please enquire for exact locations where we can walk.